Just Go (Goodbye's the New Hello)

-Just Go (Goodbye's the New Hello) is the debut studio album by South Korean girl group, Rania, released on February 8, 2013, through DR Music and Yedang Entertainment.
+Just Go (Goodbye's the New Hello) is the debut studio album by South Korean girl group, Rania, released on March 8, 2013, through DR Music and Yedang Entertainment.
 The album was the last to feature members Riko, Jooyi, and Saem, though the latter would rejoin the group in 2016 as Yina.

-Member Jooyi was on hiatus for Style, Riko departed the group shortly before Just Go.
+Member Jooyi was on hiatus during the recording of Style, while Riko departed the group shortly before the album's release.

 Reception

 Just Go (Goodbye's the New Hello) remains Rania's highest-charting release, peaking at #9 on the GAON Chart, and sold 2,582 copies.
 "Just Go" and "Style" also peaked on the GAON digital charts and the Billboard Korea K-pop Hot 100 Chart.